!! AVAILABLE PUPPIES !!

 Nutriscan - Dog Food Sensitivity Kit

 Does your dog have itchy skin or an irritable bowel ?

 NutriScan tests for food sensitivities and intolerance through a simple saliva test

 We have had owners who felt their pups might have food sensitivities and this food has ended any loose stools.

 (stop all treats... worse thing you can do for your dog is feed treats like a pez dispenser)

 It is important if you choose to give treats, that you don't sabotage your puppy's nutritional intake with treats or cause GI Upset

-If your puppy has very bad loose stools you might also wish to consider adding
+If your puppy has very bad loose stools you might also wish to consider feeding RAW and adding

 Read more about ~ Diarrhea click here ~